Nadim-Nion/lucky-one-selector/README.md

-# Select toys for your children (Lucky One Selector)
+# Select Toys For Your Children (Lucky One Selector)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).